 I can imagine you’re tired of having to mention the entire currency pair all the time, 24 hours a day.
 You’re not alone, and traders have come up with simple labels to help identify various commonly traded pairs.
-These include the loonie, cable, swissy/swissie, aussie,ozzie, kiwi, etc. There are plenty more you can find out on your own, but these are the ones you will encounter most often.
+These include the Loonie, cable, swiss/swiss, Aussie, Ozzie, kiwi, etc. There are plenty more you can find out on your own, but these are the ones you will encounter most often.

 Going short and long

-We’ve already looked at what spreads are and how you can use it (See how to find best Forex spreads).
+We’ve already looked at what spreads are and how you can use them (See how to find the best Forex spreads).
 However, if you still want to know, here it is in brief – the difference between the bid and ask prices.

 To increase accuracy and divisibility, currency pairs are usually listed with 4 decimal places.
 In the above example with the EUR/USD pair, though, you can see that the pair has 5 decimal places.
 This is a slight modification to make the smallest changes in price count, and this 5th decimal place is called the pipette.
 The pipette, therefore, represents the smallest unit in which the price of an asset can change.
 So, if the bid price changed from the current 1.06637 to 1.06639, we’d say it has moved 2 pipettes.

-Points, on the other hand refer to changes to the left of the decimal point.
+Points, on the other hand, refer to changes to the left of the decimal point.
 Currency pairs’ points rarely move, so points are not often mentioned in the Forex market but rather in the stock market or among indexes.
-Which is why you commonly hear statements like, “The Dow Jones dropped 50 points today”.
+This is why you commonly hear statements like, “The Dow Jones dropped 50 points today”.
 (Trading stock indices)